OodlesOfMoodles/setup-files/README.md

 ## 2 Docker

 The main Docker commands you may need to know should be used while using root access.
 Two common ways to do this are to start a command you need elevated permissions with `sudo` another way is to "mask" yourself as root with `sudo su - root`.
 You will remain logged in as root with the second option until you type `exit`.
-All docker commands below make the assumption that you have taken care of needing elevated permissions with your chosen method.
+All docker commands (and command begining with "docker") below make the assumption that you have taken care of needing elevated permissions with your chosen method.

 ### 2.1 Is docker running?